 From a banking perspective, this means crypto isn’t always accepted.
-Banks are slow to change, especially older, larger, more established financial institutions.
+Banks are slowly changing especially older, larger, more established financial institutions.

 No, crypto isn’t banned in the UK.
-However, there aren’t many companies that accept payment in crypto, so you can’t do a lot with it other than trade, exchange, save, and invest.
+However, many companies accept payment in crypto, so you can’t do much with it other than trade, exchange, save, and invest.
 Many UK banks now accept that customers pay money into and out of crypto exchanges, and most support this.

-Crypto exchanges are regulated in the same way as money transfer services, such as PayPal, Wise (formerly TransferWise), Western Union, and others.
-You need to go through KYC and other requirements to sign-up to exchange in the UK.
+Crypto exchanges are regulated similarly to money transfer services, such as PayPal, Wise (formerly TransferWise), Western Union, and others.
+You need to go through KYC and other requirements to sign-up for exchanges in the UK.

 However, always watch out for those that don’t, and accept that in some cases, it might take a call to customer services to allow a payment to come in or go out.